lindaszabo/KNIFE/README.md

 Running the algorithm is slightly different in the Standalone or scheduler implementaions (see README files within those directories for exact usage information), but the parameters are the same.
 There are a total of 10 possible parameters, the first 5 are required and defaults for the rest are described here:

 - read_directory: absolute path to directory containing fastq files for alignment.
 Paired-end reads (PE) must have read1 and read2 in separate files.
 The file names for a given sample must start with an identical string that identifies the sample and then have either _1, _R1, _2, or _R2 identifying them as read1 or read2.
 Any part of the file name after this will be ignored.
 Reads may be in gzipped files or plain text fastq files.
+Read file names must not contain the string "unaligned_" as this will interfere with logic around identifying de novo junctions.
 For simplicity, single end read files must follow naming requirements for read1 shown below (must have _1 or _R1 in file name).
 Valid naming examples are:

   ```
   SAMPLENAME_1.fastq, SAMPLENAME_2.fastq